sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

   - The type of equipment this maintenance task applies to (e.g., "panel", "transformer").
 - task_type
   - The category of maintenance task (e.g., "inspection", "cleaning", "testing").
-  - Replacement tasks are handled separately using the Replacement Task Templates.
+  - Repair and replacement tasks are handled separately using the Repair and Replacement Task Templates.
 - recommended_frequency_months
   - The recommended interval (in months) between recurring maintenance tasks.
 Tasks will be scheduled based on this frequency starting from the equipment installation date.
 When a task is deferred, the next occurrence will be scheduled based on the deferral date.
 - description